suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/php.md

 * `type` - Sets the format of the output file.

+* `quality` - Sets the quality of the output file.
+Provide either good, better or best.

-* `exportFile` - Sets the output filename template, along with the path.
+* `outputFile` - Sets the output filename template, along with the path.

+* `outputFileDefinition` - JS file defining functions or array to resolve output file names.

 * `exportAsZip` - Sets if the chart(s) will be exported as a zip file or as individual file(s).

+* `resourceFilePath` - JSON file having the dependencies of the template when templateFilePath is provided.